pyscripter/pyscripter/Help/source/llmintegration.md

   - phi and wizardlm by Microsoft
   - and many many others

-Support for other cloud-based LLM services such as [Gemini](https://gemini.google.com/) by Google and [Claude](https://www.anthropic.com/claude) by Anthropic is planned in future versions of PyScripter
+Support for other cloud-based LLM services such as [Claude](https://www.anthropic.com/claude) by Anthropic is planned in future versions of PyScripter.

 :::{toctree}
 llmprerequisites